qingdatascience/vehicle_detection/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM and SVM with a rbf kernel using sklearn.model_selection.cross_val_score.
 SVM with kernel was too slow, so I picked linear SVM.
 I then compared linear SVM and decision tree.
-Under the same condition, decision tree was slower and lower score. so the winner is linear SVM.
+Under the same condition, decision tree was slower and had lower score. so the winner is linear SVM.
 I also tried LUV and YCrCb color space.
 They had similar performance when hog_channel is 0, but LUV would throw traceback error when hog_channel is 'ALL' because it has negative pixel values.
 I tried different HOG parameters, and found out orient=9, pix_per_cell = 8, and cell_per_block = 2 could have the highest score at 0.9909, while the 'Feature vector length' = 8460.
 The code for this step is contained in lines 134 through 249 of the file called `search_classifier.py`.
 After classifier was trained, I saved the model by pickle module.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to search from 400 to 656 on y axis and full range on x axis.
 In 'findCar.py', I setup different scales.
 For each scale, I extracted the feature once then applied sliding window process.
-This strategy is more efficient and saved me a lot of time.
-Since cars at longer distence would be smaller while cars that are closer would be bigger.
+This strategy was more efficient and saved me a lot of time.
+Since cars that are more far away would be smaller while cars that are closer would be bigger.
 I further narrowed the search area according to the scale size.
 I finaly settled on the choice showed in lines 175 through 195 in file 'findCar.py'.